Brendan Gaughan

-William Brendan Gaughan (born July 10, 1975) is an American former professional racing driver who has competed in off-road and stock cars.
+William Brendan Gaughan (born July 10, 1975) is an American semi-retired professional racing driver who has competed in off-road and stock cars.
 He is the grandson of Vegas gaming pioneer Jackie Gaughan, and son of Michael Gaughan, a hotel and casino magnate.

 Gaughan began his career racing in off-road and he rose through the ranks from pickup trucks to the professional two-wheel-drive Trophy Truck class.
 In the late 1990s, he switched to pavement racing in a stock car.
 This led to a career in NASCAR racing.
 He began in the NASCAR Craftsman Truck Series, which was followed by the Busch and Cup Series during the 2000s.
-Gaughan competed full-time in the Xfinity Series in 2009–2010 and 2014–2017, followed by a part-time Cup schedule from 2017 to his final season in 2020.
-He last competed part-time in the NASCAR Cup Series, driving the No. 62 Chevrolet Camaro ZL1 for Beard Motorsports.
+Gaughan competed full-time in the Xfinity Series in 2009–2010 and 2014–2017, followed by a part-time Cup schedule from 2017 to his final season in 2020, before returning to the Craftsman Truck Series in 2026.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 20 Chevrolet Silverado RST for McAnally–Hilgemann Racing.